-This webinar is a simulation game of negotiations between two ‘countries’ over their transboundary river-aquifer system.
+This webinar series is a simulation game of negotiations between two ‘countries’ over their transboundary river-aquifer system.
 The simulations are carried out by highly qualified lawyers and hydrogeologists, drawing on their expertise on transboundary water resources and international water law.
-The webinar will be held on September 15, 2021, from 15:00 to 16:00 CEST, and is organized by the Middle East Water Forum (MEWF) and the Centre for Sustainable Solutions in Practical Hydrogeology (CSSPH).
-It will be supported by the United Nations Educational, Scientific and Cultural Organization – Intergovernmental Hydrological Programme (UNESCO-IHP), the International Water Management Institute (IWMI), and the International Association of Hydrogeologists (IAH), which are all partners in the Groundwater Solutions Initiative for Policy and Practice (GRIPP).
+The webinars are held on September 15, 2021, from 15:00 to 16:30 CEST, and on 29 October, 2021, from 15:00 to 16:30 CEST, and are organized by the Middle East Water Forum (MEWF) and the Centre for Sustainable Solutions in Practical Hydrogeology (CSSPH).
+They are supported by the United Nations Educational, Scientific and Cultural Organization – Intergovernmental Hydrological Programme (UNESCO-IHP), the International Water Management Institute (IWMI), and the International Association of Hydrogeologists (IAH), which are all partners in the Groundwater Solutions Initiative for Policy and Practice (GRIPP).
+The two webinars simulate two negotiation rounds with a five year interval, the latter with even more challenges to the limited shared water resources.

 - Rosario Sanchez: Texas A&M University, Transboundary water resources specialist